Lessons from History

 "This course is so far the best course I have ever attended at Imperial.
-It is an intelectually stimulating, fun and well structured course.
-I definitely recommend this course for anyone who is looking forward to broaden their horizons!"
+It is an intellectually stimulating, fun and well structured course.
+I definitely recommend this course for anyone to broaden their horizons!"

 "I found the content of this module was both varied enough to keep things interesting, but also linked which allowed us to build on previous knowledge.
 Feedback was provided very promptly and was always specific and thorough."